thifranc/shinken-webui-wiki-up/User-manual-Dashboard.md

 > Percentage thresholds are defined in the Web UI configuration file.

 The current services status shows how many services are currently monitored (and related to the current user) and which percentage of these services are currently OK.
 If percentage is lower than 90%, it displays on red background, if lower than 95% on orange background, else on green background.
+> Percentage thresholds are defined in the Web UI configuration file.

 The current IT problems shows how many problems are currently detected (and related to the current user).
 If the worst problem is critical it displays on red background, if warning than on orange background, else on green background if no problems are detected.